From the post-COVID hiring frenzy to mass layoffs and the AI boom — what 75 months of tech job data reveals about employment cycles.

-The Hacker News "Who is Hiring?" thread is one of tech's oldest hiring institutions.
+The "Who is Hiring?" thread is one of tech's oldest hiring institutions.
 Every month since 2011, companies post open roles in a single thread — and the volume of those posts serves as a real-time pulse of tech hiring sentiment.

 We analyzed 75 months from January 2020 through March 2026.
-What we found is a story of extraordinary amplitude: a hiring boom unlike anything in HN history, followed by one of the sharpest contractions on record.
+What we found is a story of extraordinary amplitude: a hiring boom unlike anything in recent history, followed by one of the sharpest contractions on record.

 2020: Shock, Then Recovery

+The year began with healthy hiring — 584 postings in January 2020.
+Then COVID hit.
 April 2020 saw postings drop to 460 — a 29% single-month decline as companies froze hiring in uncertainty.
 But the recovery was faster than almost anyone expected.
 By August 2020, postings had rebounded to 646.
 The tech industry, uniquely suited to remote work, had adapted.

 2021–2022: The Great Hiring Boom